 Both Brie and Camembert are made from cow's milk and are soft-ripened and creamy in texture.
 Their flavors are considered to be similar, as well as the recipes and techniques used by cheesemakers for both Brie and Camembert.
 But as alike as these two kinds of cheese may seem, there are some distinct differences.

-It is believed that Brie has been around longer (perhaps since the seventh or eighth century) and was being eaten before Camembert came about, which is thought to have been in the mid to late 1700s.
-Although they are both from the North of France, Brie is made in Ile-de-France (Brie is the name of a region, also called Seine-et-Marne, within Ile-de-France) while Camembert is made in Normandy, a good three hours away.
+The general consensus is that Brie has been around longer (perhaps since the 7th or 8th century), and Camembert came about in the mid to late 1700s.
+Although they are both from the north of France, Brie is made in Ile-de-France (Brie is the name of a region, also called Seine-et-Marne, within Ile-de-France) while Camembert is made in Normandy, a good three hours away.

 Another difference during production is the number of times the lactic starters are added to the cheese.
-For Brie, it is only introduced once at the beginning, while when making Camembert the lactic starter is added five times during the cheese-making process.
+For Brie, it is only introduced once at the beginning.
+When making Camembert the lactic starter is added five times during the cheese-making process.
 This results in Brie having a more mild flavor than Camembert.